Retirement and Survivor Insurance Applications, including Medicare

 Benefits offered by the Social Security Administration (SSA) are part of the retirement plan of almost every American worker.
-By 2012, over 36 million retired workers received Social Security Retirement Insurance benefits.
+By the end of 2015, over 40 million retired workers received Social Security Retirement Insurance benefits.
 Based on the most recent economic assumptions, we believe that retirement applications will continue to remain at high levels.

 These datasets give monthly, national level data for Social Security Retirement and Survivors Insurance applications and for initial claims for Medicare filed on the Internet, by telephone, in person, or by mail.
 Federal fiscal year 2009 is the first year we show in these datasets.

 These datasets include Social Security Retirement Insurance receipts and clearances for retired workers who: